What to do if you receive a HMRC nudge letter about your crypto

 4. Don’t believe the myths!

-They can’t be avoided but, they can be helpful (sometimes).
-Crypto regulation is new and still pretty cloudy in some areas, so HMRC are finding their feet as much as we are.
-In our experience, if you are honest, they are respectful - so don't be afraid to ask them for help.
-Just hold back on the memes and don’t expect them to know Shiba is anything other than a dog.
+While interacting with tax authorities may seem intimidating, HMRC is there to help.
+Crypto regulation is new and still cloudy in some areas, so HMRC are finding their feet as much as we are.
+In our experience, if you are honest they are respectful - so don't hesitate to ask them for guidance.
+They may not be well-versed in the latest crypto trends so just hold back on the memes and expect confusion if you ask for specific guidance about your shit-coins or bored apes!